 Description: The Culinary Arts II program further trains Culinary I students that are serious for a career in the Food Service Industry.
 Culinary II students will learn advanced techniques in food preparation and baking.
 They will also gain advanced knowledge of cuisines by a professional chef with over 20 years of experience.
 Students will also learn an advanced dining room preparation of tableside cooking and advanced industry knowledge.
 Students will also help in a mentoring first year students in basic knowledge of culinary arts.
 Students will be held responsible for leading, coordinating, and accomplishing advanced assignments using independent performance.
 Students will complete a portfolio, perform cooking demonstrations, make advanced sauces made with mother sauces, and be eligible for hospitality certifications.
+Students will have opportunities to participate in ProStart Culinary Team Competitions, ProStart

-Certifications Offered: Serv-Safe Food Handler NOCTI
+Certifications Offered: Serv-Safe Food Handler Dual Enrollment with: NOCTI

-Dual Enrollment with:

-Kennebec Valley Community College

-Articulation agreements with:

-Central Maine Community College

-Culinary Institute of America

-Eastern Maine Community College

-Eastern Maine Community College Southern Maine Community College
+Articulation agreements with: Central Maine Community College Culinary Institute of America Kennebec Valley Community College Eastern Maine Community College Kennebec Valley Community College Southern Maine Community College

-Course Name: Early Childhood Education
+Course Name: Early Childhood Education Grades: 11-12

-Prerequisites: Students must be 16 to participate in this program.
-Students should have excellent reading and writing skills and be strong communicators.
+Prerequisite: Students must be 16 to participate in this program.
+Students Credit: 3 Electives should have excellent reading and writing skills and be strong

 Description: Early Childhood Education offers 2 one-year programs based on the standards put for the by the National Association for the Education of Young Children.
 All students, regardless of year of enrollment, will assist in operating an on-site preschool program and will interact with local teachers and daycare providers when completing student teaching opportunities in the community.
 Students will work to develop a professional portfolio constructed on the preparation standards from the National Association for the Education of Young Children (NAEYC).

-During the 2021-2022 school year, students will focus on healthy, safe classroom environments, as well as curriculum development.
+During the 2023-24 school year, students will become acquainted with professional opportunities and expectations related to the early childhood field, learn about child development, prenatal to age eight, and receive instruction regarding assessment, and how to measure if children are growing and learning.
+During the 2024-25 school year, students will focus on healthy, safe classroom environments, as well as curriculum development.
 They will design a classroom layout, learn how to choose safe materials for children, receive training around safety and child abuse and develop curriculum based on standards.